 Dow Jones Sustainability Indices

 Dow Jones Sustainability Indices created to track financial success of companies most advanced on sustainability topics.

-The Enron scandal becomes public.
-This remains one of the biggest accounting scandals in history, leading to the bankruptcy of the company and the dissolution of Arthur Andersen, one of the top 5 accounting firms in the world.
-It also contributed to highlight the importance of analyzing governance as part of the analysis performed by investors.
+The Enron scandal, one of the biggest accounting scandals in history, causes the bankruptcy of the company and the dissolution of Arthur Andersen, one of the top five accounting firms in the world.
+It raises the awareness of governance as an important factor when making a decision to invest in any company.